oberdiek/latex-tds/readme.txt

 The Current Maintainer of this work is Heiko Oberdiek.

-See section `Manifest' for a list of all files belonging to the project `latex-tds'.
+See the following section `Manifest' for a list of all files belonging to the project `latex-tds'.

 E. MANIFEST